Steve Blackman (writer)

-Steve Blackman is a Canadian television writer, and executive producer.
-He is the showrunner of The Umbrella Academy, a Netflix series based on the comic series by Gerard Way.
+Steve Blackman is a Canadian television screenwriter, and executive producer.
+He served as the showrunner for The Umbrella Academy, a Netflix series based on the comic series of the same name by Gerard Way and Gabriel Bá.
 In 2016, Blackman won a Writers Guild of America Award for the second season of Fargo along with his fellow writers.
 In 2017, he was nominated for an Emmy for his work on Fargo along with other producers.

-Early life and education
+Early and personal life

 Blackman grew up in Edmonton, Canada.
 As a law student at the University of Alberta in 1996, he founded Law Show, an annual stage production written and performed by law students.
 As of 2018, it has raised over $300,000 for local charities.
 He also attended high school in Edmonton, Canada, at Ross Sheppard High School.

+After The Umbrella Academy was being accused of antisemitism,.
+Blackman released a statement saying: "“The accusation of anti-Semitism in ‘The Umbrella Academy’ is hurtful and, more importantly, factually incorrect.
+I wrote these episodes, created the character, and am myself Jewish.
+While I understand audiences sometimes receive things in a different way than creators intend, The Handler was not created as an anti-Semitic character."